tdewolff/canvas/README.md

 * Add offsetting of path (expand / contract), tricky with overlap
 * Add support for easier usage of projections / viewboxes?
 * Convert lines to cubic Beziérs to smooth out the path
-* Improve ellipse flattening and introduce splitting up ellipses into partial arcs
+* *Improve ellipse flattening and introduce splitting up ellipses into partial arcs*

 Optimization

-* Support partial fonts with only used characters to optimize SVG/PDF file size
 * Optimize/minify paths from and to SVG
 * Optimize paths by replacing Quad/Cube/Arc to line if they are linear (eg. p0=p1=p2 for cubic Bezier)
 * Optimize paths by removing the last Line if followed by Close